petershin/liferay-learn/docs/dxp-cloud/latest/en/using-the-liferay-dxp-service/liferay-service-environment-variables.md

 * Must only consist of uppercase letters, digits, and the underscore (`_`) character.
 Any character that does not fit this constraint must be converted to its corresponding [`CharPool`](https://docs.liferay.com/dxp/portal/7.3-latest/javadocs/modules/core/petra/com.liferay.petra.string/) or [Unicode](https://unicode-table.com/en/) endpoint (converted to decimal).

 To meet these requirements, you must convert any portal properties to this format.
-This allows DXP Cloud to properly recognize the full name and match it to its corresponding portal property.
+This allows Liferay Cloud to properly recognize the full name and match it to its corresponding portal property.

 Use these steps to convert a portal property name to an environment variable name: